djlucas/mkinitramfs/README.md

 mkinitramfs script in BLFS.
 It is not yet feature complete - do not use yet.

-Modules:
+Hooks:
-  Modules can be broken into several parts and their file extension determines how and when they are used within the script.
+  Hooks can be broken into several parts and their file extension determines how and when they are used within the script.
 Modules are lcated in the "$DATADIR/modules" directory.

-  Input modules drag in binaries (and their detected libraries) that will be included in the base image, and that do not require any modifications to the init script.
+  Input hooks drag in binaries (and their detected libraries) that will be included in the base image, and that do not require any modifications to the init script.
 These files havd a ".in" extension.

-  Output modules pull in other specific files, such as configuration files, after the base is created.
+  Output hooks pull in other specific files, such as configuration files, after the base is created.
 These modules typically require modifications to the init script and have a ".out" extension.

-  Standalone modules create separate image files of their own such as those used for CPU microcode or a busybox rescue image.
+  Standalone hooks create separate image files of their own such as those used for CPU microcode or a busybox rescue image.
 These modules have a ".sa" extension.

 init modifications:
-  Any module can also have an associated init addition containing bash scriptlets, located in the "$DATADIR/init/" directory, which will be appened to the init script.
+  Any hook can also have an associated init addition containing bash scriptlets, located in the "$DATADIR/init/" directory, which will be included in the init script.

 mkinitcpio.conf: